Edelweiss/berenike/docs/FIND_UPDATE_COMMAND.md

 - Have a header row with column names matching database field names
 - Contain an `id` column to identify which find record to update
 - Use snake_case or camelCase field names (both are supported)
+- Optionally append a `+` sign to field names to append values instead of replacing them

 Example CSV structure:
 ```csv